 Continued reevaluation of BMPs will also be very important.
-As the nation-wide effort to reduce storm water pollution progresses, improved BMP references and documentation will become available.
-New technology will also be field-tested and become available.
+As the nationwide effort to reduce storm water pollution progresses, improved BMP references and documentation will become available.
+New technology will also be field tested and become available.
 The results of program implementation may indicate the need for revising priorities.
 The municipal pollution prevention and good housekeeping program should be considered dynamic.

 Section 2.0 of this Generic Operational Plan identifies staff titles that comprise the primary pollution prevention team.
-Section 3.0 describes the basic operations that occur at NCPD facilities.
-The description is based primarily on a review of existing documentation that provided a general overview of typical NCPD operations.
-Section 4.0 provides a description of the potential pollution sources and pathways that can occur at NCPD facilities.
-The core of the Generic Operations Plan is Section 5.0, which contains numerous activity-specific and NCPD facility-specific BMPs aimed at storm water pollution prevention.
+Section 3.0 describes the basic operations that occur at DPRM facilities, preserves, museums, historic properties and athletic facilities.
+The description is based primarily on a review of existing documentation and site visits to several typical DPRM operations centers that provided a general overview of typical DPRM operations.
+Section 4.0 provides a description of the potential pollution sources and pathways that can occur at DPRM facilities.
+The core of the Generic Operations Plan is Section 5.0, which contains numerous activity-specific and DPRM facility-specific BMPs aimed at storm water pollution prevention.
 Appendix A contains reference material important in the overall understanding of the federal, state and county requirements for municipal programs aimed at preventing or reducing the impacts of storm water pollution.
 Appendix B contains important excerpts from federal and state publications that are essential in the understanding and implementation of the BMPs that are described throughout the document.